-According to IRS disclosure regulations, exempt organizations must make its three most recently filed annual 990 or 990-PF returns and all related supporting documents available for public inspection.
+According to IRS disclosure regulations, exempt organizations must make its three most recently filed annual Form 990 or 990-PF returns (or "990s") and all related supporting documents available for public inspection.
 This public disclosure rule also applies to Form 1023, which is filed to obtain exempt status.

-Below are some ways you can get an organization’s tax filings.
-Please note that there can be a 12-18 month lag period between the end of an organization's fiscal year and the point when its IRS return is available to the public:
+Below are some ways you can get an organization’s 990s.
+Please note, there can be a 12-18 month lag period between the end of an organization's fiscal year and when its latest Form 990 is available online:

-- Foundation Directory Online, our subscription database of detailed funder profiles, also links to 990s.
-This database is available by subscription, or for free at our libraries and Funding Information Network locations.
+Foundation Directory Online subscription plans also link to 990s.
+For most grantmakers, you can find 990s for the last 10 years.
+This database is available by subscription or for free at our libraries and Funding Information Network locations.

-- Check the Web sites of the Secretary of State or Attorney General in the state where the organization is incorporated.
+Web sites of the Secretary of State or Attorney General where the organization is incorporated.
 Some states may make 990s and other public documents available online or upon individual request.
 The National Association of State Charity Officials (NASCO) provides a listing of state charity offices.